watem-sedem/watem-sedem/docs/choices.rst

 An infrastructural measure that traps an amount of transported sediment is called a buffer.
-These measures can be simulated in the model by enabling the Include buffers option.
-When enabling this option the :ref:`buffer map filename <buffermap>` becomes mandatory in the ini-file.
+These measures can be simulated in the model by enabling the 'Include buffers' option.
+When this option is enabled, the :ref:`buffer map filename <buffermap>` becomes a mandatory line in the ini-file.
 In addition, the ini-file must contain the variable :ref:`number of buffers <nrbuffers>` and a separate section for every buffer in the buffer map.
-In every buffer section in the ini-file some variables must be given (see :ref:`here<bufferdata>`).
+In every buffer section in the ini-file some variables must be given (see :ref:`here <bufferdata>`).

 The 'Include buffers' option adjusts the routing calculated by the model.
 Routing within a buffer is defined from the pixels with a buffer extension id towards